This fix it and forget it recipe for Slow Cooker Coca-Cola Pot Roast is packed with juicy flavor and tender veggies!

 STEP 4: Add some chopped carrots, a peeled and chopped sweet onion, a halved bulb of garlic, and a teaspoon each of cinnamon and pepper to the cooker.
 Cover and cook on low for eight hours.

-STEP 5: After 8 hours, remove the beef and shred with two forks into large chunks.
-Scoop out the veggies with a slotted spoon and put in a bowl, tossing out the garlic bulb.
+STEP 6: Scoop out the veggies with a slotted spoon and put in a bowl, tossing out the garlic bulb.

-STEP 8: Spoon beef into warmed bowls, over noodles, mashed potatoes, grits…or just by its delicious self!
+Now all that’s left to so is to spoon your coca cola pot roast into warmed bowls, over noodles, mashed potatoes, grits…or just by its delicious self!

 Nope!
 The sugar in regular cola is part of the secret to making it so tender.
 And don’t worry, I promise it won’t taste too sweet!